Consult Our Experts

 final cut pro

-Video editing software Final Cut Pro was created by Macromedia and eventually acquired by Apple Inc. macOS Mojave is the only operating system that can execute this app.
+Video editing effects software Final Cut Pro was created by Macromedia and eventually acquired by Apple Inc. macOS Mojave is the only operating system that can execute this app.
 Video effects in Final Cut Pro are fun to experiment with:

 VHS effect